-In the plot of the Hausdorff distance the wrong matches

-either have a forward fraction of 0% or close to 50%.
+In the plot of the Hausdorff distance the wrong matches either have a forward fraction of 0% or close to 50%, due to some false positives.
 Here, a noticeable positive correlation can be observed, but several objects with a visibility of far beyond 50% could not be recognized.
 This explains the lower recognition rate in comparison to our approaches, which was mentioned above.